-In 2019 new sediment cores have been retrieved from Holzmaar to compile the new record HZM19 (see chapter 3.1, Fig. 2).
-The lithological description of HZM19 follows the characterization of Zolitschka (1998a, 1998b), dividing the HZM84-B/C profile into 12 lithozones (H1 - H12).
+In 2019 new sediment cores were retrieved from Holzmaar to compile the new record HZM19 (see Sect.
+3.1, Fig. 2).
+The lithological description of HZM19 follows the characterization of Zolitschka (1998a, b), dividing the HZM84-B/C profile into 12 lithozones (H1-H12).
 We added the sediment colours found in HZM19 to this description.